cncf/toc/tags/app-delivery.md

 ## **Introduction**

-The charter describes the operations of the CNCF SIG Application Delivery.
-The Application Delivery SIG focuses on delivering cloud native applications which involves multiple phases including building, deploying, managing, and operating.
-Additionally, the SIG produces supporting material and best practices for end-users, and provide guidance and coordination for CNCF projects working within the SIG’s scope.
+The charter describes the operations of the CNCF TAG Application Delivery.
+The Application Delivery TAG focuses on delivering cloud native applications which involves multiple phases including building, deploying, managing, and operating.
+Additionally, the TAG produces supporting material and best practices for end-users, and provide guidance and coordination for CNCF projects working within the TAG’s scope.

 ## **Mission**

-Consistent with the [CNCF SIG definition](https://github.com/cncf/toc/blob/main/sigs/cncf-sigs.md), the mission of CNCF SIG App Delivery is:
+Consistent with the [CNCF TAG definition](https://github.com/cncf/toc/blob/main/tags/cncf-tags.md), the mission of CNCF TAG App Delivery is:

 * To collaborate on areas related to developing, distributing, deploying, managing and operating secure cloud-native applications with the target of delivering application in manner of cloud native.
 * To develop informational resources including guides, tutorials and white papers to give the community an understanding of best practices, trade-offs, and value-adds regarding to application delivery.